George Alfred Kolkhorst: Life

 Kolkhorst was the son of an engineer, and was brought up in Chile.
 His family then moved to Portugal.
 In the later part of World War I he was in Galicia, Spain on official work.

-A member of Exeter College, Oxford, he was appointed University Lecturer in Spanish in 1921 and Reader in Spanish in 1931, holding office until his death in 1958.
+A member of Exeter College, Oxford, he was the first to receive the De Osma Studentship and was able to study in Madrid at the Instituto Valencia of Don Juan.
+On his return, he was appointed University Lecturer in Spanish in 1921 and Reader in Spanish in 1931, holding office until his death in 1958.
 He used to wear a cube of sugar on a string around his neck "to sweeten my conversation", and was universally known among Oxford undergraduates as "Colonel" Kolkhorst — allegedly because he looked and behaved so utterly unlike a colonel.
 His home was at Yarnton Manor and he held salons in Beaumont Street.

 His friendship with John Betjeman led to his inclusion in Summoned by Bells, Betjeman's verse autobiography.
 A poem about Kolkhorst's death is included in Betjeman's posthumous collection Harvest Bells (pp. 99–101).